bendqh1/bash/environment_variables/PATH.md

 echo $PATH | tr ':' '\n'
 ```

-Show PATH variable values in different lines instead in one long one-liner separated with colons (`:`).
+Show `PATH` environment variable values in different lines instead in one long one-liner separated with colons (`:`).